 No rapid-fire questions and solutions from people I don’t know, who don’t know me.
 It is a relaxed, friendly atmosphere that helps build respect and trust and as the exchange of emails, texts and the odd call suggest - fledgling relationships".

--Michael Donaldson, Facilitator of Hereford and Worcester Mastermind Group.
+-Michael Donaldson, Facilitator of Worcester & the Marches Mastermind Group.

 1. Establishing a group